codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are snake races so exciting?
-They're always neck and neck.
+What's large, grey, and doesn't matter?
+An irrelephant.

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. Kilobyte
+ 1. IBM
- 2. Kelobyte
+ 2. Microsoft
- 3. Kibibyte
+ 3. Google
- 4. Kylobyte
+ 4. Apple

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  Apple
 </details>